Published June 2017

 Well, you start with step 3.
 Skipping step 1 (Research) and 2 (plan/roll out).

-Simply assess competitors… who’s doing well?
-Then do what they do (step 3) but then better what they do (step 4 = assess and tweak)!
+Simply assess competitors.
+Who’s doing well?
+Then do what they do (step 3) but better than them (step 4 = assess and tweak)!

 Start with step 1.